gibfahn/dot/README.md

 ```bash
 export NEWSHELL=/usr/local/bin/fish # Or NEWSHELL="" to keep current shell.
 ```

+If you want hardcore modifications enter anything at the prompt.

 If you want to enable HARDCORE mode for a single script, just pass it as an env var, e.g.